13

 My subconscious scoffed.
 For the exact reason you are, genius.

-I blinked, trying to convince myself this wasn’t some twisted daydream.
+I blinked, trying to convince myself this was some twisted daydream.
 But no. It was real.

 His eyes were calm.
 Concerned.
 Watching me.

-Mortified, I slowly, cautiously, let go of his arm.
-Then, using the grip I had on his forearm— still lingering— I found my balance and straightened myself.
+Mortified, I slowly let go of his bicep, then, using the grip I had on his forearm, I found my balance and straightened myself.

 Emotionally?
 Let's not even go there.